JonlucaB/CafeMonetDisplay/README.md

 It was extremely easy to set up and integrate with a hobby account, and looks like it won't be difficult to set up in the future!

+I learned that Next JS  has server side rendering.
+When you are using server side rendering there is no browser.
+Hence, there will not be any variable window or document.
+Hence this error shows up.
+This makes it impossible to use 'document.getElementById()' or anything similar.
+The solution...?

 # GoogleCalendarAPI

 I set up the Google project to accept requests from the 'https://cafe-monet-display.vercel.app' URI, but who knows if it is actually going to work from there.
 I want to see how the redirect works, and if I can get multiple users permission to use the project and therefore get access to the Google Calendar API